mia-platform/documentation/docs/console/design-your-projects/custom-resources.md

 ### Delete a Custom Resource

-To delete a Custom Resource, you need to click on the delete button in the detail page of the Custom Resource you want to delete.
+To delete a Custom Resource, you have to click on the delete button in the detail page of the Custom Resource.

 You need to insert the Custom Resource name and click on the delete button.